lloydchang/nicoleshaker-MakeMeAPlaylist/README.md

 The four user inputs are “Artist You Like,” “Song You Like," “Genre You Like,” and “Genre You Want to Get Into.”

 After the user inputs all the values, they click the "MAKE ME A PLAYLIST" button, after which a unique token is generated.
-I use this token to produce the link to the playlist, which the user can then listen to and follow.
+I use this token to produce the link to the playlist, which the user can then listen to and add to their library.